kylescotshank/IntroToFASTQCandTrimmomatic/README.md

 ###A Closer Look at Trimmomatic

-Let's take a look at the different arguments that can be passed to ```Trimmomamtic``` on the command line.
+Let's take a look at the different arguments that can be passed to ```Trimmomatic``` on the command line.

 An example command may look something like this: